 van’t Hoff Factor Formula

-There are a few different ways to write the formula to calculate the van’t Hoff factor.
+There are a few different ways of writing the formula to calculate the van’t Hoff factor.
 The most common equation is:

 i = moles of particles in solution / moles dissolved solute